The Real ROI of RTO: What HR Should Really Measure

 Impact of RTO on Employee Productivity and Satisfaction

 The impact of RTO on employee productivity and satisfaction is a mixed bag, with both positive and negative outcomes.
 On one hand, some employers believe that in-office work can enhance productivity by fostering a more collaborative environment.
 However, about 8 in 10 employers report losing talent due to stringent return-to-office policies.
 This talent loss is often attributed to decreased flexibility and increased commuting times, which can lead to lower productivity and performance among employees.
+Additionally, employee expectations around flexibility and autonomy have shifted, and failing to meet these expectations can further impact satisfaction and retention.

 Challenges Faced by Companies Implementing RTO